|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 You can customize this recipe in many ways.
-Feel free to use fresh chopped onion or green onion in the casserole rather than dried onion.
 You can include a variety of vegetables such as diced green and red peppers or canned green chiles.
 The casserole may be spiced up with pepper jack cheese, and the bacon may be replaced with about 8 ounces of browned sausage, diced ham, or chorizo.

 If needed, the unbaked casserole can be held in the refrigerator for two to three days, but past that point is not recommended for food safety.
 Be sure that your refrigerator maintains a constant temperature as raw eggs are a source of bacteria that can cause food poisoning.
 As well, you can bake the casserole immediately after assembling it rather than holding it overnight in the refrigerator.

 1 teaspoon dry mustard

 1 to 2 tablespoons finely chopped onion, or green onion

 8 slices bacon, cooked and crumbled

 Place the bread in a lightly greased 8-inch-square baking dish; set aside.

 In a bowl, whisk the eggs with the milk, dry mustard, and dried minced onion.

 Cover the casserole and refrigerate it until ready to bake.